Azure/portaldocs/portal-sdk/generated/performance.md

 * [Performance Frequently Asked Questions (FAQ)](#performance-frequently-asked-questions-faq)
     * [My Extension 'load' is above the bar.
 What should I do?](#performance-frequently-asked-questions-faq-my-extension-load-is-above-the-bar-what-should-i-do)
     * [My Lighthouse score is below the bar.
 What should I do?](#performance-frequently-asked-questions-faq-my-lighthouse-score-is-below-the-bar-what-should-i-do)
+    * [My network request is shown as "`[UNNAMED]`".
+What should I do?](#performance-frequently-asked-questions-faq-my-network-request-is-shown-as-unnamed-what-should-i-do)
     * [My Blade 'FullReady' is above the bar.
 What should I do?](#performance-frequently-asked-questions-faq-my-blade-fullready-is-above-the-bar-what-should-i-do)
     * [My Part 'Ready' is above the bar.
 What should I do?](#performance-frequently-asked-questions-faq-my-part-ready-is-above-the-bar-what-should-i-do)
     * [Performance office hours](#performance-frequently-asked-questions-faq-performance-office-hours)